-Each camera has a distortion compared to an ideal flat image, which comes from the lens and camera body.
-Such distortion can be measures and taken into account when doing math based on camera data.
-This set of data is called “camera intrinsics”.
+Every camera image has a distortion compared to an ideal flat image, which comes from the optical design of the lens and camera body.
+Such distortions can be measured and taken into account when doing computer vision calculations based on camera data.
+This set of data is called “camera intrinsics“.

-For creating camera intrinsics, we present a workflow based on the ArUco detection tools.
+For creating camera intrinsics, we present a workflow based on the ArUco detection tools in two options:

 The tool enables you to perform a calibration with a live video feed from selected cameras.

 Please follow the instructions below for detailed steps:

 - Print the Aruco Board provided in the program folder (ArucoBoard.png), Size: 30×42 (A3 Format).
 Stick it on a hard cardboard: the paper must remain as flat as possible during the calibration